starknet-io/starknet-docs/docs/Data Availabilty/on-chain-data.md

 ## Format

-The state diffs contain information on every contact whose storage was updated and additional information on contract deployments.
-Those differences are sent as `unit256[]` array as part of the calldata, and are encoded as follows:
+The state diffs contain information on every contract whose storage was updated and additional information on contract deployments.
+Those differences are sent as `uint256[]` array as part of the calldata, and are encoded as follows:

 - Number of cells that encode contract deployments
 - For each deployed contract, we have: